MediConfusion: Can you trust your AI radiologist? Probing the reliability of multimodal medical foundation models

-With the recent rapid advances in developing medical MLLMs, there has been substantial effort in quantifying their performance in a wide range of tasks and areas within the medical domain.
+\textbf{Medical VQA benchmarks --} With the recent rapid advances in developing medical MLLMs, there has been substantial effort in quantifying their performance in a wide range of tasks and areas within the medical domain.
 VQA-Rad \citep{lau2018dataset}, SLAKE \citep{liu2021slake}, Path-VQA \citep{he2020pathvqa} and VQA-Med \citep{ben2021overview} are widely-used to benchmark the performance of MLLMs in medical VQA.
 Due to their small size and limited scope, there has been a push for more comprehensive and diverse evaluation datasets.
 OmniMedVQA \citep{hu2024omnimedvqa} introduces the largest medical VQA dataset to date, encompassing 12 data modalities and 20 anatomical regions with a total of more than $100k$ images.
 Authors of Asclepius \citep{wang2024asclepius} focus on eliminating data leakage present in other benchmarks and providing human evaluations.
 GMAI-MMBench \citep{chen2024gmai} incorporates problems probing the performance of MLLMs at various perceptual granularities, and targets a well-categorized data structure for ease of preparing customized evaluations.
 Other benchmarks extend the evaluation task beyond VQA in order to provide a more comprehensive view of model performance.
 MultiMedEval \citep{royer2024multimedeval} builds a uniform and fair benchmarking framework for multiple tasks including report generation and classification.
+Micro-Bench \cite{lozano2025micro} evaluates the visual understanding capabilities of MLLMs across diverse microscopy modalities.
 RadBench \citep{wu2023towards} focuses on radiology with associated tasks such as modality recognition and disease diagnosis.
-Authors of CARES \citep{xia2024cares} aim to provide a more holistic view of model performance by focusing on aspects such as fairness, privacy and safety (toxicity) of MLLMs as well as factual correctness (trustfulness).
+Authors of CARES \citep{xia2024cares} aim to provide a more holistic view of model performance by focusing on aspects such as fairness, privacy and safety of MLLMs as well as factual correctness.

-All of these datasets are aimed at probing the medical knowledge of MLLMs and quantifying their average performance on a wide variety of tasks, modalities and anatomic regions.
-However, none of these benchmarks are specifically designed to probe the reliability, fundamental limitations and failure modes in the medical domain, all critical aspects in healthcare applications.